-To achieve the Organisations Standard for its office operations, Development Victoria has:
+To achieve the Organisations Standard for its operational footprint, Development Victoria has:

-- calculated the Scope 1, 2 and 3 greenhouse gas emissions generated by its Australian business operations; - committed to reduce these emissions by investing in new technology and changing operational behaviours; and - purchased offsets to compensate for remaining emissions.
+- calculated the Scope 1, 2 and 3 greenhouse gas emissions generated by its Australian business operations; - committed to reduce these emissions by investing in a range of approaches including new technology and behavioural change; and - purchased credible offsets to compensate for remaining emissions.

 The FY 2019-20 was established as the base year for Development Victoria's Operations account, and was the first year of certification, with a carbon account produced for this period.
-This updated report and account covers the second year of certification, FY20-21.
-Development Victoria has purchased offsets for this certified year in arrears and the following year in advance (approximating an equivalent footprint).
+This report and account cover the third year of certification, FY21-22.
+Development Victoria purchased offsets for this certified year in advance in FY20-21.

-"Climate Active provides

-Development

-Victoria's partners,

-clients and

-communities

-confidence in the

-validity of its Carbon
+"Climate Active provides Development Victoria's partners, clients and communities confidence in the validity of its Carbon Neutral certification."

-Neutral certification."